xcat2/confluent-docs/docs/confluentquickstart_el8.md

 permalink: /documentation/confluentquickstart_el8.html
 ---

-This document provides one example flow from installation to capable cluster. confluent is very flexible and there are multiple ways to do things.
+This document provides one example flow from installation to capable cluster.
+Confluent is very flexible and there are multiple ways to do things.
 For example, this document is going to skip configuring automatic IP addresses, working with an external DHCP server, automatic configuration based on physical location, and other topics.
+See the more detailed documentation for more detail and alternative strategies for particular areas.

 # Installing confluent